pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 {{< image alt="custom-connector-1.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-1.png" >}}

-no, it\'s not the Connectors menu, but the Data menu
+no, it's not the Connectors menu, but the Data menu

 If you already have some, they will be listed here, if not this page is empty.
 Select \"+ New custom connector\" in the upper right corner and